CLynnC/class-working/README.md

 # class-working
-For active work on Challenges and project that I want to store before submission or before publishing to my personal repo.
+For active work on Challenges and projects that I want to store before submission or before publishing to my personal repo.